Experience the Difference

 Transfer-on-Death Registration for Vehicles

-There is another avenue your estate might qualify for in the state of California, and that would be “small estate” probate proceedings, which are available for some California properties.
-Reach out to our firm today to explore how you can possibly avoid probate court proceedings.
+There is another avenue your estate might qualify for in the state of CA, and that would be “small estate” probate proceedings, which are available for some California properties.
+Reach out to our probate attorney in Los Angeles today to explore how you can possibly avoid probate court proceedings.